Microcurrent Facial in Scottsdale, AZ 85260

 swipe to compare

-A 2024 study on at-home microcurrent devices found that after four months of daily use, board-certified plastic surgeons could not detect significant anti-aging improvements in standardized photographs.
-Professional treatments use higher-intensity currents, more complex waveform programs, and precise conductive glove technique — producing results that at-home devices cannot replicate.
+One recent clinical study of home facial devices found limited objective improvement in standardized photographic assessment after several months of use.
+This supports positioning at-home devices as maintenance tools rather than replacements for professional treatment.
+Professional microcurrent technology uses higher-intensity currents, more complex waveform programs, and precise conductive glove technique — creating a level of precision and customization that at-home devices generally cannot match.
 Think of at-home devices as maintenance tools between professional sessions, not substitutes for clinical-grade treatment.

 Am I a Good Candidate?